Hofls/useful-info/devops/database/overview.md

   * `Document` - stores data as documents (JSON)
   * `NoSQL` - stores data without tables & relationships, in CAP chooses AP
     * Consists of following DB types - `Key-Value`, `Document`, `Wide-column`, `Graph`
     * Advantages - easy horizontal scaling, does not require a schema
+    * Disadvantages - Transactions and joins are missing (or very limited)